The details emerging upon George Floyd’s death

 Of course, there is a difference between knowing an act ‘could’ kill and knowing an act ‘will’ kill.

 Undeniably, this was not a premeditated kill.
 Yet, the actions surrounding it appear to be intentional.

 Derek Chauvin was a police officer, who worked as security off-duty.
 Chauvin will have been trained in combat, and he will have been trained in limits.
-Derek Chauvin was a more senior police officer to two of the other officers present.
+Derek Chauvin was a more senior police officer than two of the other officers present.

 Another officer at the scene held accountable for Floyd’s death has attested that attempts were made to stop the actions of Chauvin in light of Floyd’s medical signs.

-It appears there is ground to hold Derek Chauvin accountable for first degree murder, with intent to kill.
+It appears there is ground to hold Derek Chauvin accountable for first-degree murder, with intent to kill.